Code-Institute-Submissions/Full-Stack-Frameworks-with-Django-Milestone-Project-3/README.md

 ### Content

-I tried to reproduce an e-commerce by taking inspiration from the sites of large companies on the market.
+I tried to reproduce an e-commerce by taking inspiration from the sites of big companies on the market.

 ### Media
 - I took pictures, names, reviews from Amazon. (https://www.oprahmag.com/entertainment/books/a29576863/types-of-book-genres/)(https://www.waterstones.com/books/search/term/the+help)